jagannathpanigrahi313/DSA/Lecture 16 to .md

 <img width="1920" height="1080" alt="Screenshot from 2025-07-19 20-49-43" src="https://github.com/user-attachments/assets/55631100-d282-4d24-8cdc-af5294a43afe" />

-in linear search we have to use 10 steps but in binary search we have to use only 3 steps
+in linear search we have to use 10 steps
+BUT in binary search we have to use only 3 steps

 <img width="1920" height="1080" alt="Screenshot from 2025-07-19 20-53-23" src="https://github.com/user-attachments/assets/52e659ad-5277-40d4-8987-30518239fe35" />